intmus/inttheory22-23/_01-pitches-clefs/b1-labelingpitches.md

 ### Accidentals

 This course assumes that you have a basic knowledge of how to raise and lower pitches in standard music notation.
-If you need to review proper usage of accidentals, please refer to the *Further Reading* section under [Discussion 1b]({{ site.baseurl }}/01-pitches-clefs//b2-labelingpitches.html).
+If you need to review accepted usage of accidentals, please refer to the *Further Reading* section under [Discussion 1b]({{ site.baseurl }}/01-pitches-clefs//b2-labelingpitches.html).

 ## Enharmonic Equivalence and Pitch Classes